 Re-shape the wire to round it out, and that’s it!
 I couldn’t resist tying it on.
 It’s so cute, and would look lovely stacked with some other wire or woven bracelets.

 You can make several bangles with just one coil of wire, making this a REALLY inexpensive project, even if you have to invest in tools to get started.
 I can’t wait to try a few other shapes for the clasp!
+But if you want to purchase gorgeous and classy bracelets, you can head over to braceletworld.co.
+You’ll have a ton of choices there that would be perfect wear for the Christmas season.
 A sweet little star would make for a really pretty Christmas accessory… so be warned, you may see another one coming up. ;)

 Hope your week is off to a great start!